 Contact records that share the same email address must have a unique login, or, for contacts without a login, they must include a unique combination of first name and last name, as duplicate contact records cannot exist in the knowledge base.
 For example, Bill Short and Bill Short (same name) can share the same email address as long as they have different logins.

 If multiple contacts' logins are left blank, their first or last name must be unique.
 In this case, Bill Short and William Short can share the same email address, since each name is unique.

 Email addresses associated with a single contact record must be unique-that is, for a single contact, the values of contacts.email, contacts.email_alt1, and contacts.email_alt2 cannot contain the same address.

-Because email address sharing impacts several functional areas of Oracle Service Cloud, it is important to understand its impact in those areas before you enable it.
+Because email address sharing impacts several functional areas of Oracle B2C Service, it is important to understand its impact in those areas before you enable it.
 Refer to Answer ID 5653: Areas affected by email address sharing.

 To enable email address sharing:

 - Click Configuration button on the navigation pane.